Salvias Down South: Tough Texans that Look Hot

 Wild Rose Lemmon’s Sage (S. lemmonii 'Wild Rose').
 Also known as S. microphylla var. wislizenii, Lemmon’s Sage is closely related to the Mountain Sage (S. microphylla) group of woody perennials.
 At a maximum of 48 inches tall and 36 inches wide, it isn’t the biggest shrub, but it is tough enough to handle a wide range of temperatures from Zones 6 to 10.

 Okay, we admit that Lemmon’s Sage isn’t native to Texas, but it is one of the Southwest’s old-time sages.
-So, excuse us, but we invited this Wild Rose variety along for this garden party.
+So, excuse us, but we invited it along for this garden party.
 We think you might be tempted to do so as well.
+Need more ideas for sages to invite into your Texas landscape?
+We'd love to hear from you.